 The E-Tilang policy has been established on December 16, 2016 by the Indonesian National Police (Polri).
-E-TLE itself has been implemented in 2018 in 262 cities and regencies in Indonesia, while on December 1, 2022 the implementation of E-Tilang has been implemented in Cirebon City and there are 6 ETLE CCTV Points including, Latpri Intersection (Jalan Cipto Mangunkusumo), Pilang Intersection (Jalan Slamet Riyadi), Gunung Sari Intersection (in front of the North West Police Station Jalan Tuparev), Karanggetas Street Intersection (Asia), Kejaksan Square Intersection, Perum Intersection (Jalan Rajawali Raya).
+E-LTE itself has been implemented in 2018 in 262 cities and regencies in Indonesia, while on December 1, 2022 the implementation of E-Tilang has been implemented in Cirebon City and there are 6 ETLE CCTV Points including, Latpri Intersection (Jalan Cipto Mangunkusumo), Pilang Intersection (Jalan Slamet Riyadi), Gunung Sari Intersection (in front of the North West Police Station Jalan Tuparev), Karanggetas Street Intersection (Asia), Kejaksan Square Intersection, Perum Intersection (Jalan Rajawali Raya).
 The implementation of the Electronic Tilang system (E-Tilang) is regulated in Law Number 22 of 2009 concerning Road Traffic and Transportation.
 However, the E-Tilang system still faces various obstacles, such as the practice of forging vehicle numbers (Nopol) to the occurrence of errors in enforcement.
 Police Number Forgery (Nopol) is carried out to avoid sending Electronic Tilang letters that include the address of the vehicle owner based on police data.
 The phenomenon that occurs in the community is an attempt to remove license plates and forge license plates, so there are reports related to enforcement errors caused by vehicles that have not been reversed.

 As for the previous research study, this research was conducted by Trianto (2019).
-Based on his research, the implementation of the E-Tilang system in Bantul Regency has not reached an optimal level of success due to low legal awareness and the reluctance of the Bantul community to technological advances.
+Based on the research, the implementation of the E-Tilang system in Bantul Regency has not reached an optimal level of success due to low legal awareness and the reluctance of the Bantul community to technological advances.

-Previous research conducted by Sitepu (2019) with the title taken was "Analysis of the Implementation of E-Tilang in the Prevention of Illegal Levy Practices" conducted by the South Jakarta Metro Police Traffic Police.
+Previous research conducted by Sitepu (2019) conducted by the South Jakarta Metro Police Traffic Police.
 Data collected by researchers shows that the implementation of E-Tilang has succeeded in preventing pungli in the South Jakarta Area.

-Research conducted by Muhammad (2019) with the title "Application of e-Tilang Against Traffic Violations in Padang City" The problem of this research is that the implementation of e-Tilang in Padang City still has obstacles, including various residents still do not understand e-Tilang which has been implemented in Padang City.
+Research conducted by Muhammad (2019) stated that the problem of this research is that the implementation of e-Tilang in Padang City still has obstacles, including various residents still do not understand e-Tilang which has been implemented in Padang City.

-Based on previous research, there are differences in the focus of research that the authors will do compared to previous studies.
+Based on previous research, there are differences in the focus of research that the authors would like to compared to previous studies.
 This study has the same theme about E-Tilang, but the author focuses more on "Implementation of E-Tilang System in Enforcement of Traffic Violations in Cirebon City" and examines all indicators that support and hinder its implementation.
 The discussion about E-Tilang is important for further study.